inventhouse/statemachine/sled.md

 -------------------
 A bit like [`sed`](https://en.wikipedia.org/wiki/sed) but uses statemachine-based rules to create line-based filters and transducers.

 Neat!
 But why not just use `sed`?
 Sure, go for it, it's one of the great utilities.
 This works _**very**_ differently, and I make no claims that it is better or easier.
-It was _a ton_ of fun to write, though, and it uses modern Python regular expressions and formatting, which I like.
+It was _a ton_ of fun to write, though, and it uses modern Python regular expressions and formatting, which I like, and offers output styling like colors and bold.

 Overview
 --------